Combat counterfeit products: 1. How we can help protect your intellectual property rights

 The Canada Border Services Agency (CBSA) supports the fight against counterfeit and pirated goods entering or leaving Canada.

-The Agency has established a process that allows intellectual property rights (IPR) holders to file a request asking for the CBSA to temporarily detain suspected counterfeit goods encountered at the border while rights holders seek legal redress.
+Intellectual property rights holders or owners can file a request for assistance with the CBSA to temporarily detain suspected counterfeit and pirated goods we come across at the border.

 - Date modified: